rheapius/VBA-challenge/README.md

 # VBA-challenge
 Module 2 homework: Stock changes.
-PLease find attached VBA code and screenshot of the resuult.
+Please find attached VBA code and screenshot of the result.